Home Builder’s Checklist

 Looking to cut costs as much as you can?
 Check out our tips to building a custom home on a budget.

-- How long will it take to build my home?
-In general, new home builds take approximately six months.
+- Your building timeline: In general, new home builds take approximately six months.
 However, homes with multiple custom features or larger sizes may take longer.

-- When is the best time to start my home build?
-Understanding the seasons in your region is critical for building a home at the right time.
-It’s important to note, however, that a home builder can build a new home at any time of the year.
-If you have a specific end date in mind, consider any potential setbacks.
-For instance, if you live in a rainier, colder climate, you may encounter more delays during winter or spring than building during the summer or fall.
-This should not prevent any major setbacks, but it should be a consideration if you have a strict schedule in mind.
+- The best time to begin: Understanding the seasons in your region is critical for building a home at the right time.
+It’s important to note, however, that a homebuilder can build a new home at any time of the year.
+If you’ve already decided on an end date, think about factors that could set your project back.
+For instance, if you live in a rainier, colder climate, you may encounter more delays during winter or spring than during the summer or fall.

 If your team isn’t right from the start, you could be dissatisfied with the final outcome.
 To be sure you have the right team in place as part of your checklist for building a house, consider the following: